HNO333333/notes/content/CourseNotes/IS notes.md

 - main idea of PoS
 	- selection of miners depends on the amount of stakes each node carries instead of computational power
 		- higher stake a node has, higher chances to select that node as a winning miner node
-- advantage
+- <span style="background:#d3f8b6">advantage</span>
 	- less consumption of energy
 	- lower requirement in terms of computation power
 	- faster transaction confirmation speed
-- PoS winner
 - form of stake
 	- amount of cryptocurrency
 	- digital token
 	- energy
 	- computational power
 - issues of PoS
 	- subject to dominance by the most significant token holders
 	- positive feedback loop (more token -> higher winning probability -> more reward -> more token)